Bo Boustedt: Early life

-Boustedt was born on 22 August 1868 in Fuxerna Parish, Älvsborg County, Sweden, to captain Axel Boustedt and his wife Amanda Bergius.
+Boustedt was born on 22 August 1868 in Fuxerna Parish, Älvsborg County, Sweden, to Captain Axel Boustedt and his wife Amanda Bergius.
 Boustedt was commissioned as an officer in Bohuslän Regiment in 1891 with the rank of underlöjtnant.
-He was then teacher at Billströmska folkhögskolan in Tjörn from 1892 to 1898.
+He served as a teacher at Billströmska folkhögskolan in Tjörn from 1892 to 1898.

 Career

 He was promoted to lieutenant in 1895 and served as lieutenant of the General Staff in 1903 and as captain there in 1904.
 Boustedt served as teacher at the Swedish Infantry Gunnery School in 1904, and as teacher at the Royal Swedish Army Staff College from 1904 to 1911.
 Boustedt served as captain in Älvsborg Regiment in 1910 and was promoted to major and appointed head of the Communications Department of the General Staff in 1912.
 He was promoted to lieutenant colonel there in 1915 and then served in Västernorrland Regiment in 1916.

 Boustedt was promoted to colonel in the army in 1917 and was appointed regimental commander of Västernorrland Regiment in 1918.
 Five years later, Boustedt was appointed regimental commander of Uppland Infantry Regiment.
 He was at the same time commander of the 9th Infantry Brigade.
-In 1926, Boustedt was appointed chief of the Military Office of the Land Defence two years later, in 1928, he was promoted to major general and appointed brigade commander in the Western Army Division (Västra arméfördelningen).
+In 1926, Boustedt was appointed chief of the Military Office of the Land Defence.
+In 1928, he was promoted to major general and appointed brigade commander in the Western Army Division (Västra arméfördelningen).
 Boustedt then served as commanding officer of the Eastern Army Division (Östra arméfördelningen) and as Commandant General of Stockholm Garrison for a year before taking up the position as Chief of the General Staff in 1930.